Dr Lydia Pearson – Research Associate / Trial Manager

-Before working at PRU, Lydia has held many different types of job roles within different sectors.
-She graduated Magna Cum Laude from the State University of New York at Plattsburgh with a Bachelor of Arts degree in Psychology.
-Lydia moved to the United Kingdom soon after finishing her degree.
+Before working in research, Lydia held different types of roles within different sectors.
+She graduated from the State University of New York at Plattsburgh with a Bachelor of Arts degree in Psychology and moved to the United Kingdom soon after finishing her degree.
 She has worked as a team leader within supported living homes for adults with complex mental health difficulties and learning disabilities.
 She developed an interest in working with young people who have a diagnosis of autism and undertook a part-time postgraduate course in Autism Spectrum Conditions with Manchester Metropolitan University, obtaining a Postgraduate Certificate and Diploma.
 During this time Lydia worked as a teacher’s assistant at a special education school for children and adolescents with autism.
 She eventually moved to a role in a newly developed Children’s Intensive Behaviour Support Service within a learning disability nursing team in the NHS.
-This service supported families of young children with autism who were experiencing significant behavioural difficulties.
-It was during this time that Lydia began volunteering one day a week at PRU and then became hired with the TEAMS study.
+This service supported families of young children with autism.

 Aside from work, Lydia loves spending time with family and getting out in the fresh air for walks in the countryside.”